AhmedArslan/MRsimplify/README.md

  F:  _visualization_ (scatter plots and funnel plots)

- G:  comppile all _results_ into a file.
+ G:  compile all _results_ into a file.

 ## Step-1: installtion..
   **Install required R library:**